SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 @named model = compose(model, [nucleus, cytoplasm])
 ```

-Hierarchical modelling can be used to model [system spread across several different compartments](@ref ref), to simplify the creation of [models with repetitive components]().
-More details on hierarchical and compositional modelling is provided [here](@ref compositional_modeling).
+Hierarchical modelling can be used to model [system spread across several different compartments](@ref ref), to simplify the creation of [models with repetitive components](@ref ref).
+MHierarchical and compositional modelling is described in more detail [here](@ref compositional_modeling).

 ## [Designating species and parameters](@id advanced_intro_to_catalyst_designations)
-Frequently when working with Catalyst, we need to represent a species or parameter (or variables, when [mixed CRN-equation based models are used]()).
-Primarily this happens when we set the initial conditions and parameter values of a simulation, but it can also be when we [designate which species to plot](@ref ref) or [updates a parameter during a simulation](@ref ref).
+Frequently when working with Catalyst, we need to represent a species or parameter (or variables, when [mixed CRN-equation based models are used](@ref ref)).
+Primarily this happens when we set the initial conditions and parameter values of a simulation, but it is also relevant when we [designate which species to plot](@ref ref) or [updates a parameter during a simulation](@ref ref).
 There are a three different ways to represent species and parameters, each with their pros and cons.
-Hence, we will give a short overview of them here.
+Here we will provide a short overview of each.

 ### [Symbol-based designation](@id advanced_intro_to_catalyst_designations_syms)
 Throughout this documentation, Symbol-based representation is used for parameters and species.
 Here, to represent $X$, the corresponding [`Symbol`](@ref ref), `:X` is used (a `Symbol` is created by pre-pending an expression with `:`).
 E.g. to simulate the following model: